Ab-initio exploration of Gd monolayer interfaced with WSe$_2$: from electronic and magnetic properties to the anomalous Hall effect: Results

 \subsection{Anomalous Hall Conductivity}

 The calculation of the AHC was performed using the Wannier90 code.
 The AHC is given by the integral of the Berry curvature over the Brillouin zone, a key quantity in systems where inversion symmetry is broken, such as in ferromagnetic materials.
 The Berry curvature reflects the variation in the phase of the Bloch wavefunction in k-space and plays a central role in generating the anomalous Hall effect.
 Notably, the Berry curvature receives significant contributions from regions where the energy bands are separated due to SOC, such as in avoided crossings.
 These avoided crossings occur when the energy bands approach each other but do not cross, resulting in a gap that affects the Berry curvature and, in turn, the AHC.
+Previous studies have demonstrated other complex interplay between symmetry and non linear response that could affect the AHC \cite{nwad114,wang2024orbital}.
+The expression for the anomalous Hall conductivity (\(\sigma^{\text{AH}}\)) is:

+In this equation, \(\Omega_{\alpha \beta}(\mathbf{k})\) represents the Berry curvature, calculated at each \(\mathbf{k}\)-point in the Brillouin zone.
+The term \(f_{n\mathbf{k}}\) is the Fermi-Dirac distribution of electrons.
+The cell volume \(\Omega_c\) and the number of points \(N_k\) used to mesh the Brillouin zone are also essential for the accuracy of the calculation.
+For the AHC calculation, the Fermi energy is adjusted to vary the occupation of the electronic bands without altering the shape of the band structure, this allows us to investigate how changes in band occupation influence the AHC.
+The results for the AHE in our system are shown in Figure~\ref{fig4}, where the evolution of the anomalous Hall conductivity is depicted as a function of lattice parameter and band occupation.

 \